By Callie Pederson

 Campsites range in size and accessibility, but there are various options along this trail, whether you’re trekking in with your tent or just plan on hanging up your hammock.
 Here you can hike, fish, take a dip in the cool stream and enjoy being outdoors.

-If your dream campsite isn’t mentioned above, venture out a little farther from town to Rocky Mountain National Park, Roosevelt National forest or Arapaho National Forest for bigger mountains and bigger adventures.
+If your dream campsite isn’t mentioned above, venture out a little farther to Rocky Mountain National Park, Roosevelt National Forest or Arapaho National Forest for bigger mountains and bigger adventures.